twilio/programmable-asset-tracker/esp32/esp32_readme.md

 **For the first flashing:** all files should be flashed.
 They can be flashed in any order but strictly one after another (not in parallel).

 **For the next reflashings:** only files modified in the new versions need to be reflashed (no need to reflash unmodified files if their offsets are not changed).

+**Alternatively:** a full factory image can be always reflashed (usually located in the "factory" folder of the release zip).

 **Attention!** The example may not accept files with the length more than 256 KBytes (actually, it's usually about 650KB and is limited by agent's impOS and free RAM space):
 - In this case the file should be split into parts before uploading.